Shelagh Keesmaat (she/her)

 Shelagh has an immense amount of experience in mental health settings.
 With over 27 years of experience along with her work with client's with Eating Disorders Shelagh brings a tremendous amount of experience to our clients.
 Shelagh is passionate about her work as and Registered Psychotherapist and Recreation Therapist and has done an incredible amount of work preparing for a shift in career working in private practice.

-Shelagh will be joining us virtually for online sessions Monday through Thursdays.
+Shelagh will be joining us virtually for online sessions Monday through Friday.

 What areas of practice and populations do you enjoy working with?